-Best Use: Hard climbing, wet and dry ice handling, alpine climbing, mountaineering.
+Best use: Hard climbing, wet and dry ice handling, alpine climbing, mountaineering

-This is accomplished by the fixed 100g fleece lining that allows your hands to be warm enough and protected against the weather, thanks to its waterproof interior.
+The Black Diamond Punisher Gloves are perfectly designed for your hands to stay protected from the weather, but without getting too warm.
+This is accomplished by the fixed 100 g fleece lining that allows your hands to be warm enough and protected against the weather, thanks to its waterproof interior.

 However, due to its very breathable interior, your hands will not get sweaty and wet.
-The gloves are very resistant due to their abrasion resistant stretch nylon back, and its goat leather palm.
-This makes them perfect for hard alpine climbing and also, since they have pre-curved fingers, you can use the winter tools with no problem.
+The gloves are very resistant due to their abrasion-resistant stretch nylon back, and its goat leather palm.
+This makes them perfect for hard alpine climbing and also since they have pre-curved fingers, you can use the winter tools with no problem.

 The four ways stretch helps your hand adapt easily to the use of the glove, and they feel warm and soft at touch, but still helping your hands stay protected from the outdoor conditions.